joatom/ai_curious/_posts/2020-12-26-blog-translator.md

 As expected, the Markdown syntax does not immediately work correctly when translating.
 So I had to make some adjustments at the beginning and afterwards.

-The code (including pre- and post-processing) that I used to translate the markdown files can be found [here](https://github.com/joatom/blog-resources/tree/main/blog_translator).
+The code (including pre- and post-processing) I used for the translation of the markdown files can be found [here](https://github.com/joatom/blog-resources/tree/main/blog_translator).
 But since it's just a few lines of code, we can also look at it here:

 ```python